influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 It is further expected that a working Telegraf and Kapacitor are installed to walk through this example.
-If these are not installed, please take a second to set both of them up.
+If these are not installed, please take a second to set up both of them.

 ## The Task

-This walk-through is going to demonstrate how to setup a `cpu` alert topic and send alerts to that topic.
+This walk-through is going to demonstrate how to set up a `cpu` alert topic and send alerts to that topic.

 First define a simple cpu alert.